AugustinMauroy/scholarsuite/docs/Prisma.md

 - `disciplinaryReports`: relationship with the disciplinary reports of the user
 - `userCourses`: relationship with the courses of the user
 - `userClasses`: relationship with the classes of the user (teacher or administrator)
+- `apiKey`: relationship with the API keys of the user

 ### 7. `Class`